 - Websites that only occasionally get high volumes of traffic

-- Customers who don’t want to manage their own AWS infrastructure
+- Customers who don’t want to manage their own AWSs infrastructure

 Other AWS Hosting Options

-Amazon offers a multitude of services aimed at helping you run a smoothly operating business online.
+Amazon offers a multitude of popular services aimed at helping you run a smoothly operating business online.

 There are two other “hosting” options you may wish to consider here.

-Although these won’t allow you to host an entire website, you may still find them useful.
+Although the web hosting services won’t allow you to host your website entirely, you may still find them useful.

-- You’ll get everything you need to start your site (e.g., a static IP, a virtual machine, DNS management, SSD-based storage, data transfer) at a price that you can budget for each month.
+- You’ll get everything you need to start your site (e.g., a static IP, a VPS hosting machine, DNS management, SSD-based storage, and data transfer) at a price that you can budget for each month.

-- If this hosting has the features you need, but you’re worried about setting it up and using it, don’t be.
+- If the web hosting services have features you need, but you’re worried about setting it up and using it, don’t be.

 - It only takes a few clicks to start using it.
-Simply choose the application template or operating system that’s best for your website and in less than a minute your virtual private server is ready.
+Simply choose the web application template or operating system that’s best for your website and in less than a minute your virtual private server resources are ready.

-- Then you can use the Lightsail console to easily manage your IP addresses, DNS, and web server.
+- Then you can use the Lightsail AWS console to easily manage your IP addresses, DNS, and a web server.

-- Amazon S3 (Simple Storage Solution): Which is great hosting for small businesses that only need to store an retrieve information online.
+- Amazon S3 (Simple Storage Solution): This offers great web hosting services for small businesses that only need to store an retrieve information online.

 - It’s designed to be easy to use and delivers 99.99% durability.